Skip to content

 Final Ascent in the Dark on Grand Teton

 Over the course of the day, the rain never let up.
 It peppered us, constantly shifting between sleet, a snowy mix, and regular rain.
-We were a soggy bunch.
+By the time we reached the abandoned backpack, we were a soggy bunch—which probably made us more receptive to the risks involved with proceeding.

 “The presence of the lonely backpack didn’t make any sense at all and kind of gave me the willies.”